mohammadaliawan/RB130/2nd_pass/Testing/notes_testing.md

 ### What is a Test Suite?
 It is the entire set of tests that accompanies your program or application.
 You can thik of this as all the tests for a project

+Quiz: A group or set of situations or contexts within which verification checks are made.

 ### What is a Test?
 Describes a single situation or context in which tests are run.
 A test can contain multiple assertions